 Determining why your bounce rate is so damn high is no easy task.
 Harder yet is knowing how to fix the problem.
-It is recommended that organizations take the time to research far and wide from the best SEO Los Angeles agencies to SEO agencies in NYC while looking for an ideal partner to undertake complex tasks like this, and others that are disabling maximum growth potential.
+It is recommended that organizations take the time to research far and wide from the best SEO agencies while looking for an ideal partner to undertake complex tasks like this, and others that are disabling maximum growth potential.
 In the meantime, here are six common reasons why bounce rates grow out of control.

 1. Your Website has a Slow Load Speed